JoeReis/data_eng_workshop_hedw_2025/README.md

 ## Data Ingestion

 Let's use Data Load Tool (dlt) to load data from Postgres to DuckDB.

+1. Open the file dlt_pipeline.py
+2.

 In the terminal, type `python dlt_pipeline.py`